-Reporting Entity: East Central University is one of six institutions of higher education in Oklahoma that comprise part of RUSO, which in turn is part of the Higher Education component unit of the State of Oklahoma.
+Reporting Entity: The University is one of six institutions of higher education in Oklahoma that comprise part of RUSO, which in turn is part of the Higher Education component unit of the State of Oklahoma.

-The Board of Regents has constitutional authority to govern, control and manage the Regional University System of Oklahoma; which consist of six institutions and an administrative office.
+The Board of Regents has constitutional authority to govern, control and manage the System; which consist of six institutions and an administrative office.
 This authority includes but is not limited to the power to designate management, the ability to significantly influence operations, acquire and take title to real and personal property in its name, appoint or hire all necessary officers, supervisors, instructors, and employees for member institutions.

-East Central University is considered a department of the System for financial reporting purposes and is included in the System's financial reporting entity.
+The University is considered a department of the System for financial reporting purposes and is included in the System's financial reporting entity.